SAP-samples/teched2023-IN160/exercises/ex3/README.md

 4. In the Messages pop-up, click on "Create copy" to create a named copy.
 <br>![](/exercises/ex3/images/5.png)

-5. In the Provide suffix pop-up, enter the user Id that was provided with the tenant request.
-Clear the existing text which is shown as "14.10.2023.14.5.49" and enter userId e.g. userXXX and Click OK.
+5. In the Provide suffix pop-up, enter the username that was provided to you.
+Clear the existing text which is shown as "14.10.2023.14.5.49" and enter username e.g. userXX and Click OK.
 <br>![](/exercises/ex3/images/6.png)

-6. Upon confirmation, a Toast message "Package copied" will be shown.
-Click Close in the Messages pop-up
+6. Upon confirmation, a toast message "Package copied" will be shown.
+Click Close in the messages pop-up
 <br>![](/exercises/ex3/images/7.png)

 7. Click Design from the sub navigation item in the left pane and click on "Integrations and APIs" and search the copied package (see the next step).
 <br>![](/exercises/ex3/images/8.png)

-8. In the search box, type userXXX which you used as suffix during package copy operation.
-Package name with suffix as ".userXXX" be listed e.g. "SAP Order Management Foundation Integration with SAP S/4HANA.user130".
+8. In the search box, type userXX which you used as suffix during package copy operation.
+Package name with suffix as ".userXX" be listed e.g. "SAP Order Management Foundation Integration with SAP S/4HANA.user130".
 Click the listed package and navigate to the Package details view.
 <br>![](/exercises/ex3/images/9.png)